The Chinese Bungalow (1940 film)

 The Chinese Bungalow (also known as Chinese Den) is a 1940 British drama film directed by George King and starring Kay Walsh, Jane Baxter and Paul Lukas.
 It was written by Ronald Fayre adapted from the 1925 play The Chinese Bungalow by Matheson Lang and Marion Osmond and James Corbett.

 Plot

 Yuan Sing falls in love with English cabaret singer Sadie.
-They marry, but Sadie is bored and bored and flirts with Harold Marquis.
+They marry, but Sadie becomes bored and flirts with Harold Marquis.
 Sadie's cousin Charlotte visits but fails in her attempt to persuade Sadie to stop her relationship with Harold.
 When Yuan Sing find out, he poisons Harold.